Enterprise-connect/certifactory/README.md

 The certifactory that hosts the list of public x509 certificates/CSRs signed and issued by EC CAs.

 ## request beta license certificate
-Whilst openssl is availble as an option to generate CSRs, it is highly recommended to use EC agent binary to simplify the request.
+Whilst openssl is availble as an option to generate CSRs, it is highly recommended to follow the steps below to simplify the request.

 #### generate a CSR
 ```bash